What Is an A- and A3 Credit Rating?

 Both ratings indicate a relatively high level of creditworthiness.

 Ratings agencies use credit ratings (like A- and A3) to rank the creditworthiness of specific borrowers, companies, countries, bonds, insurance policies, and more.

 Credit ratings attempt to measure the probability of default.
 Both the A- and A3 ratings are firmly in the 'investment-grade' category, which means that they are among the safest obligations in the market.

 A3 Moody’s Credit Rating

 At Moody's, the A3 rating comes after the Aaa, Aa1, Aa2, and Aa3 ratings.
 The A rating itself denotes that whatever securities are being rated are 'upper-medium grade and are subject to low credit risk.'

 The modifier 3 'indicates a ranking in the lower end of that generic category.'

 A- S&P’s Credit Rating

-At Standard & Poor's, the A rating comes after the AAA and AA ratings, respectively.
-The A rating itself denotes a "strong capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances.'
+At Standard & Poor's, the A rating follows the AAA and AA ratings, respectively.
+The A rating itself denotes a 'strong capacity to meet financial commitments, but somewhat susceptible to adverse economic conditions and changes in circumstances.'

 For example, many institutional investors (such as pension funds) are forbidden from investing in bonds rated below investment-grade.
-So if a bond is downgraded from A- to "junk" status, the fund manager would have to sell it.
-On the other hand, a fund manager of a junk bond ETF might want to buy it.
+So if a bond is downgraded from A- to 'junk' status, the fund manager would have to sell it.
+On the other hand, a fund manager of a junk bond might want to buy it.